-- Review the West Linn-Wilsonville School District Long Range Plan with a specific focus on determining the impact of Villebois growth and potential growth in the Stafford Basin area as well as "infill" development in West Linn and Wilsonville; - Develop a list of potential projects/capital items, which could be included in the next bond issue; - Develop possible strategies for a future bond issue; and - Re-calibrate student capacity at all schools.
+- Review the West Linn-Wilsonville School District Long Range Plan with a specific focus on determining the impact of Villebois and Frog Pond growth, and potential growth in the Stafford Basin area; as well as "infill" development in West Linn and Wilsonville; - Develop a list of potential projects/capital items, which could be included in the next bond issue while considering alternative solutions in place of new construction or major renovation; - Develop possible strategies for a future bond issue; and - Re-calibrate student capacity at all schools.

-Throughout this study, interviews were held with District administration, principals, building administrators, classified employees, certified employees, the technology leaders, local city planners, and the District's land-use planner, architect, and mechanical/electrical engineer.
+Throughout this study, interviews were held with District administration, principals, building administrators, classified employees, certified employees, technology leaders, local city planners, and the District's land-use planner, architect, construction managers, structural engineer and mechanical/electrical engineer.
 The 2019 edition of the Long Range Plan recognizes the value of community involvement in developing long term vision and positive outcome through collaboration between patrons, the Long Range Planning Committee and the School Board.